Efavirenz (By mouth)

 - Do not take Atripla® while you are being treated with this medicine.
 Atripla® also has efavirenz in it.

-- Make sure your doctor knows if you are using medicines to treat an infection (such as clarithromycin, rifabutin, Biaxin®, Mycobutin®), an estrogen hormone replacement or birth control pill (such as ethinyl estradiol, norgestimate, Estinyl®, Ortho-Cyclen®, Ortho Tri-Cyclen®), birth control implant (such as etonogestrel, Implanon®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
-Tell your doctor if you are also using other medicines to treat HIV/AIDS (such as amprenavir, atazanavir, fosamprenavir, indinavir, lopinavir, maraviroc, raltegravir, ritonavir, saquinavir, Agenerase®, Crixivan®, Isentress®, Kaletra®, Lexiva®, Norvir®, Reyataz®, Selzentry®), or medicine to treat hepatitis C (such as boceprevir, telaprevir, Incivek®, Victrelis®).
+- Make sure your doctor knows if you are using medicine to treat an infection (such as clarithromycin, rifabutin, Biaxin®, Mycobutin®), an estrogen hormone replacement or birth control pill, birth control implant (such as etonogestrel, Implanon®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).
+Tell your doctor if you are also using other medicine to treat HIV/AIDS (such as amprenavir, atazanavir, fosamprenavir, indinavir, lopinavir, maraviroc, raltegravir, ritonavir, saquinavir, Agenerase®, Crixivan®, Isentress®, Kaletra®, Lexiva®, Norvir®, Reyataz®, Selzentry®), or medicine to treat hepatitis C (such as boceprevir, telaprevir, Incivek®, Victrelis®).

-- Make sure your doctor knows if you also use medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Carbatrol®, Dilantin®, Tegretol®), medicine to treat fungus infections (such as itraconazole, ketoconazole, posaconazole, Nizoral®, Noxafil®, Sporanox®), or medicine to treat depression (such as bupropion, sertraline, Wellbutrin®, Zoloft®, Zyban®).
-Tell your doctor if you also use certain blood pressure medicines (such as diltiazem, felodipine, nicardipine, nifedipine, verapamil, Cardene®, Cardizem®), medicine to lower cholesterol (such as atorvastatin, pravastatin, simvastatin, Lipitor®), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, Sandimmune®), or pain medicine (such as methadone, Dolophine®).
+- Make sure your doctor knows if you also use medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Carbatrol®, Dilantin®, Tegretol®), medicine to treat fungus infections (such as itraconazole, ketoconazole, posaconazole, Nizoral®), or medicine to treat depression (such as bupropion, sertraline, Wellbutrin®, Zoloft®, Zyban®).
+Tell your doctor if you also use blood pressure medicine (such as diltiazem, felodipine, nicardipine, nifedipine, verapamil, Cardene®, Cardizem®), medicine to lower cholesterol (such as atorvastatin, pravastatin, simvastatin, Lipitor®, Vytorin®), medicine that weakens the immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, Sandimmune®), or pain medicine (such as methadone, Dolophine®).

 Warnings While Using This Medicine: